Erik Sandewall was born in 1945 and first heard about programming as a young teenager.

 Sandewall’s ideas are still alive

-AI was one of the reasons for the unique design of the computer science programme, which started in the begining of the 1980s.
+AI was one of the reasons for the unique design of the computer science programme, which started in the beginning of the 1980s.
 Sandewall and the others removed subjects taken from the natural sciences and replaced them with humanity-based subjects, such as psychology and linguistics.

 “We considered this change to be necessary for artificial intelligence, and we had a more pressing purpose, namely the development of systems for person-machine dialogue.
 The Swedish Higher Education Authority of the day was, however, not interested in these ideas, and gave the programme very little support."